Same-sex marriage in Maine: Native American nations

+The Indian Civil Rights Act, also known as Public Law 90–284 (Tpaskuwakon 90–284; Lagidamw8gan 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes have enacted their own marriage and family laws.
+As a result, the 2012 state law and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
+State law grants the Penobscot Nation, the Passamaquoddy Tribe, and the Houlton Band of Maliseet Indians jurisdiction over the marriages and divorces of tribal members.
+Although it is unclear whether same-sex marriage is legal on their reservations, the tribes do recognize customary marriages (nipuwuwakon, [niˌbuwuˈwǎːgən]; nibaw8gan, [nɪˌba.wɔ̃ˈgan]) performed according to their traditional Indigenous laws.

+Wayne Mitchell, the Penobscot non-voting tribal representative in the House of Representatives, urged lawmakers to pass the same-sex marriage bill in 2009, stating, "You know there's only eight letters in the word equality.
+This state is almost 200 years old.
+We haven't gotten there ...
+I know.
+I come from a group of people who knows what the word equality means.
+And we also know what it doesn't mean.
+It would be nice, ladies and gentlemen of the House, if we could today become fully cognizant of the meaning of those eight letters."
+Representative Madonna Soctomah, the Passamaquoddy tribal representative, was a co-sponsor of the 2009 bill.

 Economic impact

 A University of California, Los Angeles research study from February 2009 estimated that extending marriage to same-sex couples in Maine would have a positive impact on the state's economy and budget.
 The study found that same-sex weddings and associated tourism would generate $60 million in additional spending in Maine over three years, creating 1,000 new jobs.
 The state would see an increase of $3.6 million in revenues over the next three years, resulting from increased sales tax revenues of approximately $3.1 million and new marriage license fees of $500,000.
 In calculating the net benefit to the state, the study approximated that half of Maine's 4,644 same-sex couples, or 2,316 couples, would marry in the first three years that marriage is available to them.
 The study also estimated that approximately 15,657 same-sex couples from other states would come to Maine to marry.